visualjeff/propertiesParser/README.md

 jeff@debian:~/Documents/propertiesParser$ ls
 node_modules  package.json  propertyParser.js  README.md  test_es.properties  test.properties
 ```
-We requested a spanish version of our properties file be created.
-After the command ran we have test_es.properties.
+In the example above I requested a spanish version of our properties file be created.
+After the command completes we now have test_es.properties.
+A spanish version of the test.properties file.

-Enjoy.
+Enjoy!